Phosphorus cycle: Ecological function

 Phosphorus is an essential nutrient for plants and animals.
-Phosphorus is a limiting nutrient for aquatic organisms.
-Phosphorus forms parts of important life-sustaining molecules that are very common in the biosphere.
-Phosphorus does enter the atmosphere in very small amounts when dust containing phosphorus is dissolved in rainwater and sea spray, but the element mainly remains on land and in rock and soil minerals.
+It can be a limiting nutrient for aquatic organisms.
 Phosphates which are found in fertilizers, sewage and detergents, can cause pollution in lakes and streams.
 Over-enrichment of phosphate in both fresh and inshore marine waters can lead to massive algae blooms.
 In fresh water, the death and decay of these blooms leads to eutrophication.
 An example of this is the Canadian Experimental Lakes Area.

-Freshwater algal blooms are generally caused by excess phosphorus, while those that take place in saltwater tend to occur when excess nitrogen is added.
-However, it is possible for eutrophication to be due to a spike in phosphorus content in both freshwater and saltwater environments.
+Freshwater algal blooms are generally caused by excess phosphorus, while those that take place in saltwater tend to result from excess nitrogen.

-Phosphorus occurs most abundantly in nature as part of the orthophosphate ion (PO_{4})^{3−}, consisting of a P atom and 4 oxygen atoms.
-On land most phosphorus is found in rocks and minerals.
+Phosphorus occurs most abundantly in nature as minerals containing orthophosphates (PO_{4})^{3−} and HPO_{4})^{2−}) consisting of a P atom and four oxygen atoms.
 Phosphorus-rich deposits have generally formed in the ocean or from guano, and over time, geologic processes bring ocean sediments to land.
 Weathering of rocks and minerals release phosphorus in a soluble form where it is taken up by plants, and it is transformed into organic compounds.
 The plants may then be consumed by herbivores and the phosphorus is either incorporated into their tissues or excreted.
 After death, the animal or plant decays, and phosphorus is returned to the soil where a large part of the phosphorus is transformed into insoluble compounds.
 Runoff may carry a small part of the phosphorus back to the ocean.
 Generally with time (thousands of years) soils become deficient in phosphorus leading to ecosystem retrogression.